-Here’s the catch: in order to reduce the pressure to find the right present at the right price, make sure everyone is on board with a gift budget / spending limit.
-See, it’s one thing to say that you’re going to be spending $20 on each person, but if Auntie Julie who has a large disposable income passes out presents in the hundreds of dollars, it’s a recipe for hurt feelings and stress-eating whipped cream in the pantry.
+Here’s the catch: in order to reduce the pressure to find the right present at the right price, make sure everyone is on board with a gift budget.
+See, it’s one thing to say that you’re going to be spending $20 on each person, but if Auntie Julie, who has a large disposable income, passes out presents in the hundreds of dollars, it’s a recipe for hurt feelings and stress-eating whipped cream in the pantry.
 And no one wants that.

 The Takeaway: Set a holiday spending limit with friends and family and try to get everyone to sign off on it so you’re all in agreement or at least aware of the budget plan.

-The Takeaway: Keep your holiday budget in check by reducing the amount of gifts you give when you only share presents with the kids in your family.
+The Takeaway: Keep your holiday budget in check by reducing the number of gifts you give when you only share presents with the kids in your family.